 The rise and success of roller skating helped another kind of street riding to come out of the shadow – skateboarding.
 Being more extreme and dangerous, skateboards attracted mostly the youth.
 The popularisation of skateboarding through films and music made it possible for this creative activity to become the worldwide phenomenon and influence the global popular culture.

-Although skateboarding, compared to roller skating, asked for more comfortable and relaxed fit clothing, old fashioned tube socks seamlessly fitted into that new, rebellious, carefree skater look.
-They even received a name – the skate socks.
+Although skateboarding, compared to roller skating, asked for more comfortable and relaxed-fit clothing, athletic tube socks seamlessly fitted into that new, rebellious, carefree skater look.
+They even received another name – the skater socks.

 Tube socks today

 Although the 1970s and 80s tube socks’ classic design (white with two or three stripes) is still one of the most popular, there are many other options available.
-Coming in different lengths, from crew to over the calf, in various colours and designs, tube socks offer a wide range or choices that will help you coordinate the perfect look.
+Coming in different lengths, from crew to over the calf, in various colors and designs, tube socks offer a wide range of choices that will help you coordinate the perfect look.